-First 24 months - coverage for any defect in materials and labour supplied for the electrical, plumbing, heating, ventilation and air conditioning delivery and distribution systems.
+First 24 months - coverage for any defect in materials and labour supplied for your major systems - electrical, plumbing, heating, ventilation and air conditioning delivery and distribution systems.
 In addition, coverage for any defect in materials and labour supplied for the exterior cladding, caulking, windows and doors that may lead to detachment or material damage to the New Home.